 Projects may be selected off a waitlist in any given Group/category combination either when a new block of capacity is opened in the following Program Year (and receive the new block's REC price), or when a previously selected and approved project drops out of the Program, thus freeing up Program capacity (with the project selected from the waitlist receiving the most recently available REC price).
 While projects are on a waitlist and thus not yet under contract, an Approved Vendor may transfer that project to another Approved Vendor, or the project itself may be sold, without penalty or impacting the project's position on the waitlist but must promptly notify the Program Administrator of that transfer and provide appropriate documentation.
-Projects which have applied under the EEC category must remain under an EEC-qualified Approved Vendor in order to remain on an EEC category waitlist as outlined in Section 1.D of this Guidebookor if assigned to an Approved Vendor that is not an EEC, must utilize capacity from a different project category.
+Projects which have applied under the EEC category must remain under an EEC-qualified Approved Vendor in order to remain on an EEC category waitlist or if assigned to an Approved Vendor that is not an EEC, must utilize capacity from a different project category.